Pedram-Parnianpour/pedram-parnianpour.github.io/Projects.md

-### 📘 Projects & Publications
+# 📘 Projects & Publications

-Here are some of the key projects and publications I've worked on, with brief explanations and links to the full articles.
+Here are some key projects and publications I've worked on, with brief explanations and links to the full articles.

 ---